docdyhr/pigame/CONTRIBUTING.md

    ```
+   ./scripts/lint.sh  # Run all linters
-   make lint          # Run all linters
+   make lint          # Run all linters (uses the script)
-   make lint-bash     # Lint Bash implementation
-   make lint-python   # Lint Python implementation
    ```

-   - **Python linting and import sorting is handled exclusively by Ruff. isort is no longer used.**
-   - All Python code must pass `ruff check src/python/ tests/` with no errors before merging or release.
-   - Ruff will automatically fix most issues with `ruff check --fix src/python/ tests/`.
+   - Our unified linting script handles Python (Ruff), Bash (ShellCheck), and C (clang-format) in a single command.
-   - Pre-commit hooks will automatically run linters on each commit.
+   - Pre-commit hooks will automatically run the linting script on each commit.
    - If pre-commit hooks fail, fix the issues and try committing again.
+   - The same script is used both locally and in CI to ensure consistent results.

 5. **Commit your changes** with a descriptive commit message: